 We take pride in dedicating the 1959 Warrior to you — Carl Towley.

 Nominate for the Carl Towley Award

-Please fill out this form to nominate an individual for the Carl Towley Award.
+Nominate an individual for the Carl Towley Award.
 Include with the nomination form your letter of recommendation explaining your relationship with the nominee.
-Describe the candidate’s effort to support JEA on a national, regional, state and/or local level, when applicable.
-Include nominee’s involvement in local, state, regional or national scholastic journalism organizations and work done to improve scholastic journalism.
+Describe the candidate's effort to support JEA on a national, regional, state and/or local level, when applicable.
+Include nominee's involvement in local, state, regional or national scholastic journalism organizations and work done to improve scholastic journalism.

 JEA’s most honored winners exemplify the same dedication to JEA and to scholastic journalism that Carl Towley exhibited.